K8215/publicapis-list/README.md

 - Fetches a list of free APIs from publicapis.org using `fetch`.
 - Displays the list of APIs in a user-friendly interface.
+- Option to exclude APIs that require CORS.

 ## Installation